How college students can get emergency financial aid

 Emergency student loans

-You might also have access to any aid that you qualified for but didn’t accept when you filled out your Free Application for Federal Student Aid (FAFSA).
-If your financial circumstances have changed since you submitted your FAFSA, you may be able to update your application and possibly receive additional federal student loans.
+You might also have access to aid you qualified for but didn’t accept when you filled out your Free Application for Federal Student Aid (FAFSA).
+If your financial circumstances have changed since you submitted your FAFSA, you may also be able to update your application and possibly receive additional federal student loans.

 How to apply: Visit your school’s financial aid office to discover if you have any additional options for student loans — emergency or otherwise.